Being small gives us the opportunity to know each cat and kitten – their personality, what they like to eat, and how they like to play.

 Please fax the cat PDF adoption application to us at 1-800-353-1686.

 Senior Adoption Program

-Are you over 60 years old?
+Are you over 65 years old?
 If so, special adoption benefits are available to you through our Senior Program.
-The adoption/donation fee is $70.
+The adoption/donation fee is $70 for one or $90 for two cats.
 You will receive a zip lock bag of dry food and wet food samples to get you started besides an Adoption Packet with the cats medical information and AVID chip data (we pay the registration).
-We ask that you adopt an older cat, 3 years or above.
+We ask that you adopt an older cat, 5 years or above.
 Let us help you find your new best friend!